cojobro/OpenAI-RAG-tutorial/README.md

 The three parts of this tutorial include:

-1) Building an AI Chatbot
+1) Building an AI Chatbot: https://youtu.be/tdNwrQvXzE0
-2) Embedding PDFs into a vector space
+2) Embedding PDFs into a vector space: https://youtu.be/ayjnHFDFLQw
-3) Building a simple RAG application
+3) Building a simple RAG application: https://youtu.be/GXenWKu03to

 Each of the folders labeled parts 1-3 each have a respective tutorial video to follow along.